The-Marcy-Lab-School/se-unit-2/lesson-0-what_is_javascript/README.md

 ## Learning Assignments
 * Article: [JavaScript: How did it get so popular?](https://news.codecademy.com/javascript-history-popularity/)
 * In your browser, bookmark the page [Eloquent JavaScript](https://eloquentjavascript.net/) and read the [Introduction](https://eloquentjavascript.net/00_intro.html)
-* Tutorial: [The Landscape of JavaScript](https://teamtreehouse.com/library/the-landscape-of-javascript) on Treehouse (all videos and quizzes)

 ___